BMT 94 to BMT 127, Early Exit

 Trail in the mist

-I tried calling Heflin City Hall but cell coverage was very iffy, and I was unable to talk to anyone. so as the rain was finally stopping and no luck hitching (I tried for about 30 minutes) I started walking the three miles into town.
+I tried calling Heflin City Hall but cell coverage is very iffy, and I was unable to talk to anyone. so as the rain was finally stopping and no luck hitching (I tried for about 30 minutes) I started walking the three miles into town.

 Heflin!

-I got to the hotel about 1030 and they had a room ready so I was able to check in immediately.
+I got to the hotel about 10:30 and they had a room ready so I was able to check in immediately.
 I spent the next two hours cleaning up my tent and drying out my sleeping bag.
 Doing the usual town stuff.

 Days 10/11, Mar 11/12, A Double Zero

 I called City Hall and left a message for Tammy, the hiker contact.
 They also gave me her direct line, which I finally called around 4 PM.
 We had a short conversation, but basically I said, I only needed a ride back to the trail Monday morning.
-It’s supposed to rain all day Sunday
+And it’s supposed to rain all day Sunday

 Saturday was beautiful, sunny and cool.
 Hard to believe it’s going to rain all day tomorrow.
-I spent the day walking to town (it’s about 2 miles from the hotel o the freeway to downtown Heflin).
+I spent the day walking to town (it’s about 2 miles from the hotel at the freeway to downtown Heflin).

 I also spent the day shopping for supplies for my next section.
 Heflin has multiple grocery stores so I was able to get everything I needed.